 - Live - a new 500-acre residential community is being planned on City of Winnipeg lands in the southwest corner of the footprint.
 The new community, adjacent to an existing residential neighborhood, will bring much-needed housing to the area and will benefit CentrePort by providing housing options for employees who work at CentrePort-area companies.

-- Work - more than 220 acres have been developed or are in development by 42 different companies that are setting up new operations.
-This strong rate of growth is expected to continue with the development of CentrePort’s new 700-acre Rail Park and several additional industrial parks, which will attract further private investment and create new jobs.
+- Work - Over 1200 acres are in development at CentrePort and since 2009, more than 57 new companies are have chosen the inland port to set up new operations.
+This strong rate of growth is expected to continue with the development of CentrePort’s new 665-acre Rail Park and several additional industrial parks, which will attract further private investment and create new jobs.

 - Play - the protection of Little Mountain Park and the creation of more active transport opportunities are important priorities for CentrePort.
 The RM of Rosser zoning bylaw requires development proposals include green/ sustainability measures as well as active transport components (bike paths, bike storage spaces and walkable streets).
 CentrePort has also partnered with the Province of Manitoba to plant trees/ native vegetation and protect tall grass prairie as part of highway infrastructure development.